 Instant Pot Shrimp Boil

 What are the best potatoes to use in seafood boil?

 I would recommend using russet potatoes, baby dutch, or baby red potatoes.
-Actually, all of these types work great when cooked under pressure.
-Also, if you are using larger-sized potatoes, cut them into smaller pieces.
+All of these types work great when cooked under pressure.
+Also, if you’re using larger potatoes, cut them into smaller pieces.
 But make sure not too small, otherwise, they will become mushy.
 Hence, I recommend cutting them into 1 1/2 inch pieces.

-What size of shrimp works best for low country boil?
+What size shrimp works best for a low-country boil?

-As a rule, you can go with any type available.
-However, I personally prefer to use large or extra-large type.
+Generally, you can choose any type available.
+However, I prefer to use large or extra-large type.
 When cooked under pressure they are reduced in size.
-Therefore, it is best to use larger-sized shrimp.
+Therefore, it’s best to use larger shrimp.
+Also, keep the shell on; it protects the shrimp from drying out and overcooking.

 Does the alcohol cook-off in the Instant Pot?

-When you are cooking with alcohol using a Pressure Cooker (Instant Pot) or slow cooker, the alcohol won’t evaporate as when you were cooking on the stove-top.
+When you cook with alcohol using a Pressure Cooker (Instant Pot) or slow cooker, the alcohol won’t evaporate as it does when cooking on the stovetop.
 In this case, the alcohol is sealed, and only a portion of it will evaporate into steam.
 Therefore, the dish should only be served to adults.
 Alternatively, to remove more of the alcohol, after pressure cooking, select saute and simmer the dish for a few more minutes.
 As a result, the alcohol will evaporate.

+Instant Pot Shrimp Boil